johnkoht/hassio-config/README.md

 # Home Assistant Configuration

 [Home Assistant](https://home-assistant.io/) is the core of my smart home system.
-This repo includes all of the custom packages, sensors, and automations that power my house.
+This repo includes all the custom packages, sensors, and automations that power my house.
 It's a work in progress and is constantly evolving.

 ## Deployment